rackerlabs/support-how-to/content/cloud-orchestration/use-rackspace-orchestration-to-build-a-wordpress-stack.md

   storage reaches 98%.
 By default, the database takes daily backups, but you can also setup replication nodes from the **Cloud Database details** page if needed.
 - For security purposes, the Cloud Database does not enable the root user.
-You can enable it by using the Cloud Database API if needed, but by deafult you would manage your Cloud Database users and databases from your Rackspace portal.
+You can enable it by using the Cloud Database API if needed, but by default you would manage your Cloud Database users and databases from your Rackspace portal.
 - If you opted to install phpMyAdmin, you can access your phpMyAdmin panel via the web at **http://SERVERIP/phpMyAdmin.**